Sonic Colors: Ultimate

 A template used by Blind Squirrel Games for comparing original and remastered assets.

-Tails holding a floppy disk.
-Curiously, the file name suggests this would've been used as the diffuse texture for an object.
+Tails holding a floppy disk, using promotional art from Sonic X. Curiously, the file name suggests this would've been used as the diffuse texture for an object.

 A collection of controller diagrams and a seemingly temporary one.
 The final game allows you to customise the inputs, so these were likely used before you could do that.